 Citronellal – Terpene Profile

-As its name suggests, citronellal can be found in the essential oils of citrus fruits such as lemon, lime, and kumquat, as well as in lemongrass.
-A fragrance staple thanks to its alluring blended aroma of rose and lemon, the terpene’s citrusy flavor adds zest to desserts and candies.
+Citronellal is a monoterpenoid.
+It is a colorless to a pale yellow liquid.
+As its name suggests, citronellal can be found in the essential oils of citrus fruits such as lemon, lime, and kumquat, and lemongrass.
+A fragrance staple thanks to its alluring blended aroma of rose and lemon.
+The terpene’s citrusy flavor adds zest to desserts and candies.
 As a therapeutic agent, citronellal is primarily used to treat fungal infections.
 However, scientists are exploring additional use cases for citronellal, including but not limited to using citronellal for anti-inflammatory and antioxidant purposes.

 Evidence of the Sedative Effect of Neroli Oil, Citronellal and Phenylethyl Acetate on Mice.